gaboesquivel/gaboesquivel.com/source/_posts/2014-04-20-introduction-to-gulpjs.markdown

 __src(glob)__ :  returns a readable stream.
 Takes a file system glob and starts emitting files that match.
 This is piped to other streams.
 __dest(folder)__ : returns a writable stream.
 File objects piped to this are saved to the file system.

-The Gulp.js team is working on bringing in a new task system to improve efficiency ( even more ) and it might include some API changes, you can follow the progress here https://github.com/gulpjs/gulp/issues/355

 This article will walk you through all of the intimidating stuff and introduce you to the core ideas that you will need to know to start using gulp. http://travismaynard.com/writing/getting-started-with-gulp

+Caveats: the Gulp.js team is working on bringing in a new task system to improve efficiency ( even more ) and it might include some API changes, you can follow the progress here https://github.com/gulpjs/gulp/issues/355

 ##So why should I use Gulp instead of Grunt?